Jason Day (fighter): Regional circuit

-On August 4, 2011 he was involved in a traffic accident while riding on his bike.
+On August 4, 2011, he was involved in a traffic accident while riding on his bike.
 Due to sustained injuries by the accident, Day could no longer compete in MMA.
 In 2014 the court ruled that the car driver was 90-percent at fault.
 The judgment awarded Day $375,000 in damages due to any potential lost earnings and emotional suffering that came with a premature end to his athletic career, from which he was granted $340,000 as the collision was ruled 10-percent his fault.

+Political career

+On March 2, 2024, Day was nominated as the Conservative Party of British Columbia nominee for Columbia River-Revelstoke in the upcoming 2024 British Columbia general election.
+However, he ended his candidacy after social media posts emerged of Day accusing the World Health Organization of attempting to "achieve world government" by removing "from the minds of men, their individualism, loyalty to family traditions, national patriotism and religious dogmas", although Conservative Party Campaign Manager Angelo Isidorou claimed that Day left the race for personal reasons.